Netflix Sued by Ex-Soviet Chess Champion Over “Sexist” Remark in ‘Queen’s Gambit’

 Related Stories

-Claiming this comment puts her in a false light, Gaprindashvili says “the allegation that Gaprindashvili ‘has never faced men’ is manifestly false, as well as being grossly sexist and belittling.”
+Claiming this comment puts Gaprindashvili in a false light, the suit says “the allegation that Gaprindashvili ‘has never faced men’ is manifestly false, as well as being grossly sexist and belittling.”

 The former chess champion also takes umbrage with something else.

-Whether a single passing comment in the series is really actionable and hurts her reputation will be determined.
-She says Netflix could have used a fictional name.
+Whether a single passing comment in the series is really actionable and hurts Gaprindashvili’s reputation will be determined by the court.
 Here’s the full complaint.
 She’s represented by Rodney Smolla, Dean of Delaware Law School of Widener University.

 Checkmate here would be compensation for her alleged injury.
 Gaprindashvili is seeking at least $5 million in actual damages plus more in punitive damages.
 She also wants a court order that removes the statement that she never played against men.